-The Unified Planning Work Program (UPWP) describes the transportation planning activities that a Metropolitan Planning Organization (MPO) will conduct and the products that will be created in the upcoming fiscal year.
+The Regional Planning Commission's (RPC) Unified Planning Work Program (UPWP) describes the transportation planning activities that a Metropolitan Planning Organization (MPO) will conduct and the products that will be created in the upcoming fiscal year.

-The products and activities described herein refer to those that are funded by Federal transportation funding and are exclusively for the purposes of Metropolitan Transportation Planning as described in 23 USC Section 134 and 49 USC Section 5303.
-References to the Regional Planning Commission should therefore be construed as specific to the RPC's Transportation Policy Committee's role as the MPO for the New Orleans, Mandeville-Covington, Slidell, and Tangipahoa metropolitan planning areas.
+The products and activities described herein refer to those that are funded by federal transportation funding and are exclusively for the purposes of Metropolitan Transportation Planning as described in 23 USC Section 134 and 49 USC Section 5303.
+References to the Regional Planning Commission should therefore be construed as specific to the RPC's Transportation Policy Committee's role as the MPO for the New Orleans, Mandeville-Covington, Slidell, and South Tangipahoa metropolitan planning areas.